GeorgiiBurdinComo/llm-batch-eval/README.md

 - For Gemini: uploads dataset images to Gemini Files API (or uses cache in `data/gemini_image_cache.json`) then submits batch.
 - Writes `data/batch_ids.json`.

-### 4. Wait for batches, then poll, download, and ingest
+### 3. Wait for batches, then poll, download, and ingest

-Batches usually finish within minutes to a few hours.
+Batches usually finish within few hours.
 Then:

 ```bash
 python scripts/poll_and_ingest.py